Residency Program Overview

 - Hospital-based family medicine teaching unit (FMTU) or preceptor-based teaching models

-- Tertiary centers or community hospitals
+- Tertiary centres or community hospitals

 - Multiple opportunities for electives (independently arranged based on interest) or selectives (resident selects from focused list of options